Click here to access the 2022 AIA Ohio Early Professional’s Annual Report.

 What is an 'Early Professional'?

-An early professional is defined as someone who is part of the architectural staff and fills one of the following roles: architectural students, recent graduates, unlicensed emerging professionals within 10 years of graduation, or architects licensed within the last 10 years.
+An early professional is defined as someone who is part of the architectural staff, has been working in the architectural profession for 10 years or less and fills one of the following roles: architectural student intern, recent graduate, unlicensed emerging professional, or recently licensed architect..
 Early Professionals may be referred to as “EPs” in this program.

 How do I apply for the EP Friendly Firm designation for my firm?

 Applicants will be required to complete a 53 question survey worth 107 possible points that includes questions from across 6 categories.
 These questions cover an array of areas critical to developing EP Friendly Firms.
 The survey is open from Feb.
-1 through March 15.
+1 through March 1.
+EPs in your firm will have until March 15 to verify your submission.
 Applications will be scored and firms will be notified by March 31.

 What firms are eligible?